 What Is A Social Media Manager?

-A social media manager is someone who works for a brand/business and focuses all of their effort on building an online presence for their employer.
+Think of social media managers as professionals who put tons of time and effort into building an online presence for their employer.

 Social Media Manager Job Description